frontstrike/mcm-MCD/README.md

 I also created two programs that returns the result of the LCM and GCD, you will find them in the src_lcm_GCD folder.

 To compile the program that uses this library pass this parameter: -llcmGCD

+# Documentation
+To know how to use the library I wrote the documentation, it is found in the DOC folder